Gradient Flow from a Random Walk in Hilbert Space: Introduction

 The algorithms we construct have two basic building blocks: (i) drawing samples from the centred Gaussian measure $N(0,C)$ and (ii) evaluating $\Psi$.
 By judiciously combining these ingredients we generate (approximately) a noisy gradient flow for $J$ with tunable temperature parameter controlling the size of the noise.
-In finite dimensions the basic idea behind simulated annealing is built from Metropolis-Hastings methods which have an invariant measure with Lebesgue density proportional to $\exp\bigl(-\tau^{-1}J(x)\bigr).$ By adapting the temperature $\tau \in (0,\infty)$ according to an appropriate cooling schedule it is possible to locate global minima of $J$.
-The essential challenge in transfering this idea to infinite dimensions is that there is no Lebesgue measure.
+In finite dimensions the basic idea is built from Metropolis-Hastings methods which have an invariant measure with Lebesgue density proportional to $\exp\bigl(-\tau^{-1}J(x)\bigr)$.
+The essential challenge in transferring these finite-dimensional algorithms to an infinite-dimensional setting is that there is no Lebesgue measure.
 This issue can be circumvented by working with measures defined via their density with respect to a Gaussian measure, and for us the natural Gaussian measure on $\h$ is \begin{equs} \pi^{\tau}_0 = \Normal(0, \tau \, C). \end{equs} The quadratic form $\|C^{-\frac12}x\|^2$ is the square of the Cameron-Martin norm corresponding to the Gaussian measure $\pi^{\tau}_0.$ Given $\pi^{\tau}_0$ we may then define the (in general non-Gaussian) measure $\pi^{\tau}$ via its Radon-Nikodym derivative with respect to $\pi^{\tau}$: \begin{equs} \frac{d\pi^{\tau}}{d\pi^{\tau}_0}(x) \propto \exp \Bigl( -\frac{\Psi(x)}{\tau}\Bigr). \end{equs} We assume that $\exp\bigl(-\tau^{-1}\Psi(\cdot)\bigr)$ is in $L^1_{\pi_0^{\tau}}$.
 Note that if $\h$ is finite dimensional then $\pi^{\tau}$ has Lebesgue density proportional to $\exp\bigl(-\tau^{-1}J(x)\bigr).$